serenndipia/AndroidTest/README.md

 branch (please, don't create a PR to this repository).
 Then, we will proceed reviewing the same way we do it at Redbooth.

-BTW, the result must compile, but you don't have to test it.
+BTW, the result must compile, but there's no need to make it sure that it works on a device.
 It lacks public/private keys, and we don't need you go through the process of obtaining them.
 But again, you are free to do what you want.

 There's no time limit, but time is precious when you don't have a Tardis.
 We designed this exercise so it shouldn't take more than 3 hours at most.
 But this is not a time restriction or a rule you